agsb/minute/README.md

 [_"The behavior should not astonish or surprise users"_,](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)

-Minute is a Chorded keyboard as a reduced [Stenography](https://www.artofchording.com/) keyboard.
+Minute is a chorded keyboard, like as a reduced [stenotype](https://www.artofchording.com/) keyboard.

-To be more confortable, no thumb movement, no pinky efforts.
+To be more confortable, no lateral finger movement, no pinky efforts.
+~~The index and pinky also moves left/rigth one key.~~

 The fingers index, middle, ring and thumb moves between two rows, pinky is one row only.
-Use dead keys as modifiers.
-Place dead keys at both hands.
+Use ~dead~ any key as modifier.
+Place ~dead~ modifier keys at both hands.

 Any other key could be mapped into multiple values by combination of modifiers states.

-~~The index and pinky also moves left/rigth one key.~~

 # Keyboard Layout